Insurance CRM

 2. Agent-Assisted Customer Service

-Through a unified dashboard, an agent accesses the customer’s full profile: current policies, claim history, preferences and quickly resolves a claim-related query, improving satisfaction.
+Through a unified dashboard, an agent accesses the customer’s full profile: current policies, claim history, preferences, and quickly resolves a claim-related query, improving customer satisfaction.

 3. Targeted Marketing Campaign